 A conforming Gerber file writer must write files according to this specification.
 A current conforming Gerber file writer cannot use deprecated constructs.
-A writer is not required to consider limitations or errors in particular readers.
-The writer may assume that a valid file will be processed correctly.
+A writer is not required to consider limitations or errors in particular readers but may assume that a valid file will be processed correctly.

 A conforming Gerber file reader must render a valid Gerber file according to this specification.
-A current reader may support some or all deprecated format elements as they can be present in legacy files.
-To prepare for future extensions of the format, a Gerber file reader must give a warning when encountering an unknown command or macro primitive; it must then continue processing ignoring the unknown construct.
+A current reader may support deprecated format elements as they can be present in legacy files.
+To prepare for future extensions of the format, a Gerber file reader must give a warning when encountering an unknown command; it must then continue processing after otherwise ignoring the unknown construct.
 Otherwise there is no mandatory behavior on reading an invalid Gerber file.
 It is not mandatory to report any other errors - this would impose an unreasonable burden on readers and may result in useless messages in some applications.
-It allowed to generate an image on an invalid file, e.g. as a diagnostic help or to reverse engineer the intended image; however, as an invalid Gerber file is meaningless, it cannot be stated interpretation of the file is valid and another invalid.
+A reader is allowed to attempt to reverse engineer the intended image and display it; note that if reverse engineering fails this is the responsibility of the writer of the file, not the reader, as the invalid file is meaningless - it is the file that is wrong, not the reader.